tousborne/pex/README.md

 Pex challenge.

 ### Ideas
 My assumption is that memory is the limiting factor in this situation and therefore I approached the situation with the goal of maximizing a certian amount of memory usage.
 To acheive that, I specify a buffer size that limits the number of images that are held in memory and being processed.
+It would have been better to implement memory and goroutine pools, but I think that's a little outside the scope of this challenge, so instead I played with channels.

 Possible optimizations include:
-* Break the image processing up into a divide and conquer then sort the results approach
+* Break the processing of individual images up into a divide and conquer approach
 * Breaking up the downloading and processing into seperate goroutines
+* Maintaining the in-use amount of memory and optimizing the number of downloading and processing goroutines to always have a full "pipeline"
+* Need to run an profiler to see if there are any obvious things I'm missing

 ### Usage
 ```